GeoTecINIT/atmospheric-light-controller/readme.md

 ### Sound Analysis
 Using Minim, we create an average amplitude analysis for two inputs (could be stereo mics or two separate inputs).
 The avgAmplitude1 and avgAmplitude2 will return a balanced stream of each inputs.

+---

+This research is held in the frame of the GEO-C (http://geo-c.eu) project regarding the ESR15: Situational Awareness-as-a-service and the GeoTec (http://geotec.uji.es) research department at UJI.